-A reverse mortgage will allow you to retire in the comfort of your home without having to worry about making regular monthly mortgage payments.
-With a reverse mortgage, you only need to pay for your taxes, insurance, and property maintenance.
-A reverse mortgage from Southland Mortgage Inc. can help you achieve your goals of remaining in your home and potentially increase your monthly cash flow.
+A reverse mortgage loan will allow you to retire in the comfort of your home without having to worry about making regular monthly mortgage payments.
+With a reverse mortgage loan, you only need to pay for your taxes, insurance, and property maintenance.
+A reverse mortgage loan from Southland Mortgage Inc. can help you achieve your goals of remaining in your home and potentially increase your monthly cash flow.

 Contact us and one of our Loan Professionals will explain all the details and answer any questions you may have.

 *Consult Your financial advisor and government agencies for any impact on your taxes or benefits.

 A reverse mortgage is a loan for seniors age 62 and older.
 The property you are financing must be your primary residence.The reverse mortgage loan allows a borrower to convert a portion of the home equity into cash that can be used today.
 As with any other types of mortgage loans the reverse mortgage loan uses a home's equity as collateral.
 The reverse mortgage loan does not require regular monthly mortgage payments.
 Instead, the Bank pays you.